IBM/blockchainbean/README.md

 Next, let's query our newly created cup, with our unique cupId.
 Click on `Query` and GET `/queries/getCupData` and enter in your cupId from above.
 Then click `Try it out!`.
 You should see the relevant details registered from your recent POST call on `/pourCup`.
 Nice job!
 You successfully queried the blockchain.

-## Step 8: Launch your IBM Blockchain Starter Plan service
+## Step 7: Launch IBM Blockchain Starter Plan

 ![packageFile](/docs/launch1.gif)